jsiegenthaler/sendmailx/README.md

 ## Setting the Authorised Recipients List
 sendmailx can be configured to only send emails to email addresses set in the authorisedRecipients option.
 Restricting email addresses helps ensure that sendmailx does not get abused by anyone.

-If authorisedRecipients is empty, then sendmailx will send to any email entered in the mailto parameter of the http GET command.
+If authorisedRecipients is empty, then sendmailx will send to any email entered in the to parameter of the http GET command.